MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 Email subscriptions do not support:

 * R-powered Power BI visuals
-* bookmarks
+* Bookmarks
-* most [custom visuals](../developer/visuals/develop-power-bi-visuals.md).
+* Most [custom visuals](../developer/visuals/develop-power-bi-visuals.md).
 The exception is those Power BI custom visuals that have been [certified](../developer/visuals/power-bi-custom-visuals-certified.md).
-* Dataset refresh operations using an XMLA endpoint.
+* Dataset refresh operations using an XMLA endpoint

 ## Next steps